Kapeeka

+Kapeeka is the home to the promising Namukekera industrial centre.

 Location

 Kapeeka is approximately 43 km, by road, northwest of Matugga.
 This is approximately 62 km, by road, northwest of Kampala, Uganda's capital city.
 The coordinates of the town are 0°40'54.0"N, 32°14'48.0"E (Latitude:0.681667; Longitude:32.246667).

 Overview

 Kapeeka is the northernmost location on the 42 km Matugga–Kapeeka Road, linking Matugga and Gombe in Wakiso District to Semuto and Kapeeka in Nakaseke District.
 It was upgraded from gravel to bitumen between 2008 and 2011.
 Chongqing International Construction Corporation (CICO) of China performed the work at a cost of about US$20 million (USh:37.9 billion).
 Sixty-five percent of the funding was provided by the government of Uganda, and the Nordic Development Fund lent the remaining 35 percent.
 COWI A/S, a Danish consultancy firm, supervised the work.

 Points of interest

 The following additional points of interest are found within the town limits or close to its borders: (a) Kapeeka central market (b) offices of Kapeeka Town Council (c) offices of Kapeeka sub-county and (e) Namunkekera Rural Industrial Center (NRIC), is located at Namunkekera, Nakaseke District, west of Kapeeka.